kevinquinnw/hackerrank-python-solutions/Introduction/Write-a-function.md

 # Explanation
 1st Line: Defining what y (year) will be.

+== Equal-to Operator
+!= Not Equal-to Operator

 2nd Line: Return y if divides by 4 with no remainder.
-And operator to add other conditions.
+Use 'and' to add other conditions.
 Return y if doesn't divide by 100 with no remainder or return y if y divides by 400 with no remainder.

 3rd Line: Setting up year equation